-Therefore, switching off your sympathetic nervous system activity due to exposure to fear or anxiety, it can readily increase your chances of having continuous nightmares or post-traumatic stress disorder.
+Increased sympathetic nervous system activity due to exposure to fear or anxiety can increase your chances of having continuous nightmares or post-traumatic stress disorder.

-What Are the Causes of Nightmares?
+What Are The Causes of Nightmares?

-Nightmares are frightening images, emotions, ideas and sensations that occur uncontrollably during sleep.
-They can be surprisingly vivid and realistic, causing a mix of emotions, which include fear, grief, sadness, anxiety, depression, guilt, and anger.
+Nightmares are frightening images, emotions, ideas, and sensations that occur uncontrollably during sleep.
+They can be vivid and realistic, causing fear, grief, sadness, anxiety, depression, guilt, and anger.

 While scientists have yet to discover what causes bad dreams, some evolutionary psychologists believe that nightmares may have an evolutionary purpose.

+What’s certain is that psychological and emotional factors drive nightmares.
 In many cases, nightmares are more common during the following conditions: